6 Awesome Outdoor Activities in Gatlinburg and the Smoky Mountains

 3. Horseback Riding

 Horseback riding is another one of the best outdoor activities in Gatlinburg.
 Sugarlands Riding Stables offers guided trail rides through the heart of the Great Smoky Mountains National Park.
 No prior experience is necessary, as all of the horses at Sugarlands are well trained and friendly.
+If you have any animal lovers in your group, this is a great activity.
+You get to spend time outside enjoying the Smokies and spend time with beautiful animals!

 4. Whitewater Rafting